SessionsBot/.github/profile/README.md

 <div align="center">

-✨ Made with care by the SessionsBot Team ✨
+✨ Made with ♡ by the SessionsBot Team ✨

 </div>